Parkinson's Dysbiome Transplant: FMT Study in Mice

 • Limited long-term studies tracking microbiome changes before and during disease progression [14].

-Addressing these standardization issues will be critical for comparing results across studies and developing consistent therapeutic protocols.
+Addressing these standardisation issues will be critical for comparing results across studies and developing consistent protocols.

 Individual Variability

-Human gut microbiomes differ greatly from person to person, making it challenging to find universal treatment targets.
-What constitutes a "healthy" microbiome can vary based on:
+Human gut microbiomes differ greatly from person to person, making it hard to find universal targets.
+What counts as a "healthy" microbiome can vary based on:

 • Genetic background.